jastev/azure-intro/concepts/subscriptions.md

 point of billing information for usage associated with all resources in the tree.
 Each subscription is associated with only one [AAD tenant] (auth.md) (which represents the owning organization), but an organization may have any number of subscriptions.
+More on the relationship between AAD and subscriptions is available [here](https://azure.microsoft.com/en-us/documentation/articles/active-directory-how-subscriptions-associated-directory/).

 Because subscriptions form the root of resource trees, they are the highest level at which authorization can be granted to users.
 It is not uncommon